Aysal-Asfia/BigDataProject/Readme.md

 mapping is “Dog” to “Living Animate” and“Vehicle” to “Objects”.

-In this work, features of fMRI data were represented by using ROI regions including: LHPPA’, ’RHLOC’, ’LHLOC’, ’RHEarlyVis’, ’RHRSC’, ’RHOPA’,’RHPPA’, ’LHEarlyVis’, ’LHRSC’, ’LHOPA’.
-The data of the ROIs were ex-tracted across the time-course of the trial presentation (TR1 = 0−2s,TR2 =32−4s,TR3=4−6s,TR4=6−8s,TR5=8−10s).
+In this work, features of fMRI data were represented by using ROI regions including: ’LHPPA’, ’RHLOC’, ’LHLOC’, ’RHEarlyVis’, ’RHRSC’, ’RHOPA’,’RHPPA’, ’LHEarlyVis’, ’LHRSC’, ’LHOPA’.
+The data of the ROIs were extracted across the time-course of the trial presentation (TR1 = 0−2s,TR2 =32−4s,TR3=4−6s,TR4=6−8s,TR5=8−10s).
 In this dataset, for the first subject, the number of experiments and features were 1916 and 1685, respectively.
 We have the same number of experiments for the other subjects.
 However, the number of features for other three subjects were 2270, 3104, 2787 respectively.